Once you turn yourself in for a bench warrant, you will go before a judge for a hearing which should result in the warrant being recalled and quashed.

 Depending on the facts of the case, a police officer may:

-- help you schedule a bench warrant hearing and release you on your own recognizance, or
+- help you schedule a bench warrant hearing and release you on your own recognizance or

 - have you remain in custody until your court hearing.

-4. Are there penalties for not making a court appearance?
+4. Are there penalties for missing court?

 Sometimes a court will impose penalties if you fail to make a court date.
 The specific penalties will often vary depending on: